 2. The strain grows at the bottom of the liquid overlay as a dense mass of cells.
-Carefully introduce a sterile Pasteur pipette aseptically through the liquid overlay-air interface (avoid expulsion of air bubbles) and move the tip of the pipette to the cell mass at the base of the solid-overlay interface.
-Aspirate approximately one third of the mass into the pipette.
-After removing the pipette, tighten the cap immediately unless placing the tube directly into an anaerobic jar.
+Carefully introduce a sterile Pasteur pipette aseptically through the liquid overlay-air interface (avoid expulsion of air bubbles) and move the tip of the pipette to the cell mass, aspirate approximately one third of the mass into the pipette.
+Tighten the cap immediately unless placing the tube directly into an anaerobic jar.

-3. Inoculate a fresh tube of previously-reduced ATCC medium 1671 as described above.
-Place the freshly inoculated tube into the anaerobic jar with the cap loosened one full turn, add a GasPak, and quickly seal the jar.
-Incubate at 35°C.
+3. Inoculate a fresh tube of reduced ATCC medium 1671.
+Place the freshly inoculated tube into the anaerobic jar with the caps loosened one full turn, prepare the GasPak, and quickly seal the jar.
+Incubate at 25°C.

 4. Subculture every 2-3 days.

-3. When the test tube cultures are at or near peak density remove the tubes from the anaerobic jar and immediately screw the caps on tightly.
-Opening one tube at a time, gently remove the cells from the bottom of the egg medium slants and pool in a single 16 x 125 mm screw-capped test tube (work quickly to avoid prolonged exposure to air).
+2. When the test tube cultures are at or near peak density remove the tubes from the anaerobic jar and immediately screw the caps on tightly.
+One by one gently remove the cells from the bottom of the egg medium slants and pool in a single 16 x 125 mm screw-capped test tube (work quickly to avoid prolonged exposure to air).

-4. Adjust the cell concentration to 1.0-2.0 x 107cells/ml using overlay from a reduced tube of medium.
-If the concentration of cells is too low centrifuge at 500 x g for 5 minutes.
+3. Adjust the concentration to 1.0-2.0 x 107cells/ml using overlay from a reduced tube of medium.
+If the concentration of cells is too low centrifuge at 500 X g for 5 minutes.
 Adjust the volume of supernatant to yield the desired final cell concentration.

-5. Mix the cell preparation and the cryoprotective agent prepared in step 2 in equal portions.
-Thus, the final concentration will equal 10% (v/v) DMSO and 5.0 x 106 - 1.0 x 107 cells/ml.
-The time from the mixing of the cell preparation and glycerol/DMSO stock solution before the freezing process is begun should be no less than 15 min and no longer than 30 min.
+4. Mix the cell preparation and the cryoprotective agent, prepared in step 1, in equal portions.
+Thus, the final concentration will equal 7% (v/v) glycerol, 7% (v/v) DMSO and 5.0 x 106 - 1.0 x 107 cells/ml.
+The time from the mixing of the cell preparation and DMSO stock solution before the freezing process is begun should be no less than 15 min and no longer than 30 min.

-8. The frozen preparations should be stored in either the vapor or liquid phase of a nitrogen refrigerator.
+7. The frozen preparations should be stored in either the vapor or liquid phase of a nitrogen refrigerator.
 Frozen preparations stored below -130°C are stabile indefinitely.
 Those stored at temperatures above -130°C are progressively less stabile as the storage temperature is elevated.
-Vials should not be stored above -55°C.

 The product is provided 'AS IS' and the viability of ATCC® products is warranted for 30 days from the date of shipment, provided that the customer has stored and handled the product according to the information included on the product information sheet, website, and Certificate of Analysis.
 For living cultures, ATCC lists the media formulation and reagents that have been found to be effective for the product.
 While other unspecified media and reagents may also produce satisfactory results, a change in the ATCC and/or depositor-recommended protocols may affect the recovery, growth, and/or function of the product.
 If an alternative medium formulation or reagent is used, the ATCC warranty for viability is no longer valid.
 Except as expressly set forth herein, no other warranties of any kind are provided, express or implied, including, but not limited to, any implied warranties of merchantability, fitness for a particular purpose, manufacture according to cGMP standards, typicality, safety, accuracy, and/or noninfringement.